copernicium/wire-map/README.md

 #### docs
 This directory contains a Doxygen Doxyfile and acts as the target for the documentation Doxygen generates.

+#### external
+This directory contains all of the necessary third party libraries such as Google Test.

 #### include
 This directory contains all of Wire Map's header files.

 #### lib and bin
 Wire Map's generated object files build to these directories.

+### samples
+Example files used in parsing tests.

 #### src
 This directory contains all of Wire Map's cpp files